 On 30 October 1928, the Japanese government established the Japan Air Transport Corporation (JATC) – Nihon Koku Yuso K.K. – as the national flag carrier under the Ministry of Communications.
 JATC absorbed the privately-owned Japan Air Transport Institute and two other small companies, and began scheduled passenger services in 1929.
 It initially used the Imperial Japanese Army air base at Tachikawa as its terminal in Tokyo.
 JAT later moved to Haneda Airport, which was completed in August 1931.

-During the early 1930s, its aircraft were often chartered by the military for missions in Asia (and often fee gratis), especially during the 1931 invasion of Manchuria.
+During the early 1930s, its aircraft were often chartered by the military for missions in Asia (and often fee gratis), especially after the September 1931 invasion of Manchuria.
 This role declined as military transport missions in China were taken over by three new carriers that JATC helped to establish (Manchukuo National Airways in 1932, Huitong Airways in 1936, and China Airways in 1938).
 These subsidiary companies were joint ventures between JATC and the puppet governments of Manchukuo and the Provisional Government of the Republic of China in occupied North China.

 In 1938, its peak year, JATC carried nearly 70,000 passengers, representing 2.6 percent of the world’s passenger traffic.